 If you don’t have a strong credit history to prove to issuers that you can make your payments on time and in full, you may look like a risky applicant — even if you know you can pay your bills.

-For this reason, many cards available to students and others with limited credit or no credit history may have higher fees, including annual fees, initiation fees, monthly account fees, and more.
+Many cards available to students and others with limited credit or no credit history may have higher fees, including annual fees, initiation fees, monthly account fees, and more.
 They may also carry higher interest rates than other credit cards.

-Make sure you read the fine print to find details about any fees you might take on and how often you’ll need to pay.
+Read the fine print to find details about any fees you might take on and how often you’ll need to pay.
 If a card has an unusual amount of fees, much higher fees than its competitors, or hides fee notices behind dense language within a card agreement — it’s probably best to avoid that card.

-Whether you need a co-signer
+Whether you need a cosigner

 If you’re under 21, it may be difficult to get approved for a credit card on your own.
 Under the law, credit card issuers cannot approve new cards for young adults between ages 18 and 20 unless they can prove they have the ability to make regular payments (generally based on income).